Kieran-git/Visa-Processing-System/docs/decisions/0003-user-story-formatting.md

 Date: 01/10/2023
 ## Context and Problem Statement

-We need to decide on a conistent template to be used for creating user stories, this also refers to any more created as more requirements possibly appear later in the software's development life cycle.
+I need to decide on a conistent template to be used for creating user stories, this also refers to any more created as more requirements possibly appear later in the software's development life cycle.

 ## Considered Options